Media stock selloff leaves Wall Street bruised

 However, valuations look stretched.
 The S&P 500 is trading at a 25 percent premium to its historical median price-to-sales ratio, Jack Ablin, chief investment officer at BMO Private Bank said in a note to clients.

 In Thursday's session, declining issues outnumbered advancing ones on the NYSE by a rate of 1.47 to 1.
-On the Nasdaq, that rate was 2.46 to 1 favouring decliners.
+On the Nasdaq, that rate was 2.46 to 1 favoring decliners.

 The S&P 500 index posted 18 new 52-week highs and 44 new lows; the Nasdaq Composite saw 64 new highs and 169 new lows.